piercefreeman/mountaineer/docs/error_handling.md

 Provide all the exceptions that your function may throw to `@passthrough(exception_models=[])`.
 The `@sideeffect` decorator accepts the same argument.

-When specified like this, filzl turns your exception into a client-side exception just like `HTTPValidationErrorException`.
+When specified like this, mountaineer turns your exception into a client-side exception just like `HTTPValidationErrorException`.
 You can now use it in the same way.

 ## SSR timeouts